 - aspirin, if your stomach can handle it

-- the strongest painkillers you can find - for temporary relief in case of accident
+- the strongest painkillers you can find – for temporary emergency relief in case of accident

-- pills or bands to treat motion sickness (I can't even get on the bus without my wristbands)
+- motion sickness pills, patches (here’s a herbal version) or wrist bands (I can’t even get on the bus without my wristbands)

 - cotton wool